DFHack/dfhack/Readme.rst

 With a seed type, the script will grow 100 of these seeds, ready to be harvested.
 You can change the number with a 2nd argument.

-For exemple, to grow 40 plump helmet spawn:
+For example, to grow 40 plump helmet spawn:
 ::

     growcrops plump 40